 Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.1 Corinthians 10:31(KJV)

 Whether immersed in the drudgery of daily chores or quietly watching the television set, we should do all to the glory of God.
-Whatever we do during the day or the whatever activities we engage in during the night-time hours, should be carried out for His praise and glory.
-If we find ourselves in difficulties or when we engage in some leisure time. it should always be glorifying to the Lord.
+Whatever we do during the day or whatever activities we engage in during the night-time hours, should be carried out for His praise and glory.
+If we find ourselves in difficulties or when we are engaged in some leisure time, it should always be glorifying to the Lord.

 Whether we find ourselves in the first flush of youth or if we have advanced into the twilight years of old age - ALL that we are and all the choices we make should be for His glory.
 All the thoughts of our minds and all the motives of our hearts should be an open book - so that when observed by others, our life proclaims ALL to the glory of God.

 Whenever we are faced with a choice in life there are two important considerations that should help guide our behaviour.
 Firstly, does my conduct or choice glorify the Lord and secondly, could my action or attitude negativity impact my Christian testimony or have a detrimental effect on my fellow man.

 Perhaps a simple way to avoid falling into legalism or license is to follow Paul's simple instruction, to do everything to the glory of God - to reverently and honestly ask the question - is my behaviour honouring to Him.
 Do my actions and attitude bring glory to God or am I tarnishing His holy name.

 May we take to heart this simple instruction from Paul.. that whether we eat, or drink.. or whatever we do, we do all to the glory of God.